PreSales & Sales Career Coaching

 4. Sales Engineer (SE)

-SEs, sometimes called Solutions Engineers or Technical Sales Engineers, are responsible for providing technical expertise during the sales process.
+SEs, sometimes called Solutions Engineers or Technical Sales Engineers, provide technical expertise during the sales process.
 They work closely with AEs to understand customer needs and demonstrate how the company's products or services can solve specific problems.

 SEs typically have strong technical knowledge, often in engineering, computer science, or a related field.